-ACAS shall interrogate SSR Mode A/C and Mode S transponders in other aircraft and detect the transponder replies.
+in other aircraft and detect the transponder replies.
 ACAS shall measure the range and relative bearing of responding aircraft.
-Using these measurements and information conveyed by transponder replies, ACAS shall estimate the relative positions of each responding aircraft.
+For ACAS X compliant systems, in addition to information from other sources described above, ACAS shall be able to receive other aircraft's ADS-B position, velocity and status information.
+Using these measurements and information conveyed by transponder replies, and for ACAS X compliant systems also by ADS-B messages, ACAS shall estimate the relative positions of each responding aircraft.
 ACAS shall include provisions for achieving such position determination in the presence of ground reflections, interference and variations in signal strength.